ONSdigital/babbage/README.md

         example: "https://developer.ons.gov.uk/retirement/"
       sunsetDate:
         type: string
-        description: "The date of when this path pattern will cease to return data on its endpoints and instead return blanket 404 status codes"
+        description: "The date of when this path pattern will cease to return data on its endpoints and instead return blanket 404 status codes.
+This should be in ISO_DATE_TIME format"
         example: "2011-12-25T23:59:59"
       matchPattern:
         type: string